-- > NQAIS endoscopy quarterly reports highlighting individualised endoscopists' 'anonymised' data on patient comfort level and other NEQI quality standards.
-These should be fedback to individual endoscopists at least twice per year. - > JAG mandatory templates (mandatory template 1 and 2) to be used for uploading performance data to the JAG website (not individual endoscopist NQAIS reports). - > The service has a policy and process for supporting endoscopists whose patient comfort scores fall below agreed levels, including action and review timescales.
+- > Individualised endoscopists' 'anonymised' data on patient comfort level reports.
+This data should be linked with other information in the quality standards to form one report. - > Evidence of feedback to individual endoscopists at least twice per year. - > The service policy and process for supporting endoscopists whose patient comfort scores fall below agreed levels, including action and review timescales).